freesky-edward/blogclub/tech/post/2017-11-06-Kubernetes-Taints&Tolerations.md

 * NoSchedule

-  If the Tolerations declared in the Pods don't match the Taints defined in the Node, it will not allow the Pods to schedule on the Node.
+  If the Tolerations declared in the Pods don't match the Taints defined in the Node, it will not allow the Pods to be scheduled onto the Node.

 * PreferNoSchedule